-The Gazelle Ultimate C380 HMB is a versatile and enjoyable package that combines a speedy urban bike and a luxurious touring bike’s stunning step-through e-bike with a belt-drive, mid-drive motor, and variable gearing.
+The Gazelle Ultimate C380 HMB is a versatile and enjoyable package that combines a speedy urban bike and a luxurious touring bike’s stunning step-through e-bike with a belt drive, mid-drive motor, and variable gearing.
 Thanks to its dynamic contemporary design and component integration, the Ultimate has a stunning yet attractive presence.

 The motor and battery are incorporated so well into the head tube that you forget about riding an e-bike.
 A Speed Pedaled version of this rapid e-bike is also available.
 It comes complete with built-in lighting and an excellent cargo rack.
 Full mudguards, a metal belt guard kickstand, front and rear lights, a rear rack with a built-in stretch bracket, and even an Axa Defender lock that immobilizes the rear wheel when you snap it shut and remove it it it its key are all standard features on the Gazelle.
 However, it will come at a price:

 The Gazelle Ultimate will set you back $4,800.
-A few of the softest electric bikes we’ve tried is the Gazelle Ultimate C380 HMB.
+One of the softest electric bikes we’ve tried is the Gazelle Ultimate C380 HMB.
 Thanks to a Gates belt drive and a seamless Enviolo shifter that lets you change gears while riding up a hill, this bike is smooth.
 The Selle Loire Gel seat has an inbuilt compression post to lighten the ride.
 The aluminum frame has an integrated front fork suspension system and a replaceable battery to keep the overall design as slim as feasible.

 A fantastic electric bike for both on- and off-road riding.
 The Biktrix Stunner X is more expensive than some other comparable priced e-bikes, but they lack the power and high-quality components found here.
 On the other hand, it is far less expensive than some sleek commuter bikes, which often feature smaller 500 Wh batteries.

-It has enough kick to help you over a gravel slope while also providing enough padding to keep your ride from becoming a torture test.
+It has enough kicks to help you over a gravel slope while also providing enough padding to keep your ride from becoming a torture test.
 Its Bafang 750W mid-drive engine is surprisingly powerful, and it can be utilized in pedal-assist and throttle mode so that you can rest your legs.

 It wasn’t as agile as purpose-built electric mountain bikes, but it handled mud-slick roads wonderfully.
 The Bafang controller was tough to master, our only serious criticism.